PascalFelixx/bdm-z9-vegetation-diversity/README.md

 - 📈 Analysis of temporal trends in:
   - Species richness
   - Mean ecological indicator values
-  - Community-weighted means/fractions of functional traits
+  - Species-level trends in presence frequency (logistic GLMMs)
 - 🗺️ Investigation of spatial variation across elevation belts, biogeographic regions, and habitat types
 - 🌱 Optional add-on: analysis of the role and trends of neophytes
 - 📊 Visualisation of results using advanced, publication-ready figures
-- 📝 Writing the thesis in the format of a scientific journal article → *Aim: Submit for peer-reviewed publication with the student as first author*
+- 📝 Writing the thesis in the format of a scientific journal article → *Aim: The thesis is written in journal format and may serve as a basis for a future submission.*

 ---